Pentracchiano/DistributedProgrammingLHobby/docs/markdown/architecture/index.md

 | 2 | pbkdf2_sha256$... | 2021-01-18 18:00:00 |emanuele| e.darminio4@studenti.unisa.it | 2021-01-18 | C | 3 | 1000 |
 | 3 | pbkdf2_sha256$... | 2021-01-18 18:00:00 | marta | m.silla@studenti.unisa.it | 2021-01-18 | S | 3 | 1000 |

-#### Contraints

 ### Ongoing matches

-To correctly link the players and spectators to the same match and synchronize their gaming status, each user keeps a reference to the relative ongoing match.
+To correctly link players and spectators to the same match and synchronize their gaming status, each user keeps a reference to the relative ongoing match.
 The list of ongoing matches is stored in the dataset.

 Each entry contains the following fields: